niazi-ali/climate-date/README.md

-# climate-date
+# Climate Date
-This program is analyzes the wheather station and climate data obtained from NOAA website.
+This program analyzes the weather station and climate data obtained from the NOAA website.